eternalai-org/eternal-ai/agent-launcher/crypto-agents/README.md

-# Vibe - AI Agent Examples 🤖
+# CryptoAgent Examples 🤖

-Welcome to the Vibe AI Agent Examples repository!
-This collection showcases how to build and integrate AI agents with Vibe Desktop Apps using various programming languages.
+Welcome to the Crypto  Agent  AI Agent Examples repository!
+This collection showcases how to build and integrate AI agents with Crypto  Agent  Desktop Apps using various programming languages.

 ## 📚 Table of Contents